Canfry/todo-app-v2-backend/README.md

   - [Planetscale](https://www.planetscale.com) a serverless MySQL platform, that let you set up a database very easely using MySQL.
 It's also very friendly used to combine with Prisma.
   - [Prisma](https://www.prisma.io) an open-source ORM (Object Relational Mapping)
   - [Nestjs](https://www.nestjs.com) a progressive Node.js framework for building efficient, reliable and scalable server-side applications.
 The documentation is amazing so you can setup everything that you want easily (auth with passport, jwt, protected routes...).
-  - [Render.com](https://www.render.com) is a very nice solution to host web server
+  - [Railway](https://railway.app) is a very nice solution to host web server
 - Frontend

   - [Vite](https://www.vitejs.dev) Next generation frontend tooling.
 Incredibly fast to bundle your favorite frameworks or a vanilla javascript project.
   - [Framer-motion](htpps://www.framer.com/motion) A fantastic library to easily animate your react jsx elements or components.
   - [Tailwindcss](https://www.tailwindcss.com) The very famous CSS framework that makes you style your project quickly.
   - [Vercel](https://www.vercel.com) A wonderful plateform to deploy quickly your frontend apps.
-  - [TanStack Query](https://tanstack.com/query/latest) To manage your data fectching in react projects.
   - [Axios](https://axios-http.com/) To fetch endpoints.

 - ### Set up the project